Eastern Box Turtle

 1.7 miles in 2022, 11 pts

-Turtle M70 (male), 507 grams, was found 10/14/21 and was tracked all of the 2022 and 2023 seasons. in mid October 2023, M70 was found to have a broken plastron and hinge, and was removed from the woods and taken to the Wildlife Center of Virginia, where he spent the winter.
+Turtle M70 (male), Dead, 507 grams, was found 10/14/21 and was tracked all of the 2022 and 2023 seasons. in mid October 2023, M70 was found to have a broken plastron and hinge, and was removed from the woods and taken to the Wildlife Center of Virginia, where he was killed.

 Turtle M71 (male), 442 grams, was found 11/7/21, and was tracked the entire 2022 and 2023 seasons

-Turtle M72 (male), 430 grams, This transient was found 7/19/22 crossing the road, and soon after was found crossing the busy highway and traveling to the same area that M66 traveled last season.
-Almost certainly a transient
+Turtle M72 (male), 430 grams, This old mature Box turtle was found 7/19/22 crossing the road, and soon after was found crossing the busy highway and traveling to the same area that M66 traveled last season.
+Almost certainly a transient he was lost toward the end of the season when his tranmitter failed.
+His hibernation location is unknown.

-Turtle M74 (female), 450 grams, was found , while searching for M71.
-She stayed the rest of the season close by on the lower slope and did not cross the road, although she was found close-by a few times.
+Turtle M74 (female), 450 grams, was found 8/19/23, while searching for M71.
+She stayed nearby the rest of the season on the lower slope and did not cross the road, although she was found close to the road a few times.
+Several study turtles have been killed on this private gravel road by vehicles over the past few years.

 Green Dot = Emergence, Red Dot = Hibernation, Blue Dot = NEW FIND, White Dot = Dead